Bat in the Home

 - Once the bat is confined to one room, open a window (make sure the screen is removed) or door to the outside, and leave the room.

 - Allow the bat time to escape (this may take a few hours if the bat is disoriented).

 - Keep people and pets out of the room until you are sure the bat is gone.

 A bat that has bitten a human or pet will need to be tested for rabies.
 If a bat has been near sleeping people, especially children, it should be tested for rabies.
-Bat bites are small, and the person may not realize that they have been bitten.
+Bat bites are small, and someone may not realize that he or she has been bitten.
 It is better to err on the side of caution and have the bat tested.

 Bat Colony in Building